Table of Contents

 No-credit-check insurance companies

-California, Massachusetts and Hawaii do not allow insurers to use credit scores as part of setting car insurance rates.
+California, Massachusetts, New Jersey, Washington and Hawaii do not allow insurers to use credit scores as part of setting car insurance rates.

 Insurers charge drivers with low credit scores higher rates because there is a correlation between bad credit and an increased likelihood of filing a claim, according to a Federal Trade Commission report.